4 / 5 stars from 322 users.

 By avoiding the foods most contaminated with pesticide residues, consumers can reduce their pesticide exposure by 80% without affecting their budgets.

-Buy Organic - The non-organic version of this food is exposed to a high level of toxic chemicals.
+Buy Organic - If the item is labeled red the non-organic version tested high with pesticide residues.
 As a result, it is best to buy organic.

 Go to each fruit or veggie to view its rating and to read about its nutritional content.
-You can add fruits and veggies to your favorites list by clicking the "add" plus sign in the upper right corner.
+You can add fruits, veggies and markets to your favorites list by clicking the "+ heart" icon in the upper right corner.
+This makes for a quick reference to your favorites and can also serve as a shopping list!